ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 JWT user tokens

 ArangoDB offers a RESTful API to generate user tokens for you if you know the username and password.
-To do so send a POST request to:
+To do so, send a POST request to this endpoint:

 /_open/auth